 - Certified as “contributing” to a district that is so listed.

-To learn more about the federal rehabilitation standards and guidelines visit the Secretary of the Interior’s Standards for Rehabilitation page
+To learn more about the federal rehabilitation standards and guidelines visit the Secretary of the Interior’s Standards for Rehabilitation web page.

-For more information on Historic Rehabilitation Tax Credit Services at KWC contact: Catherine Stemple
+For more information on KWC’s Tax Credit Services contact: Catherine Stemple , Joanna Friedman

 KWC specializes in providing tax, audit, accounting and business advisory services for businesses, individuals, estates, trusts, non-profit organizations, and employee benefit plans.
 Our diverse client base served includes industries such as professional service firms, government contractors, non-profits, real estate, construction and specialty contractors, and healthcare providers.